-The coastal environment is sensitive to natural hazards and effects from the changing climate such as changes in sea level.
-These factors will affect land and land uses, infrastructure, heritage (built and cultural) and shape natural coastal landscapes and biodiversity which are valued, enjoyed, and relied on socially by the community.
-This section of the report aims to develop a baseline of information to help understand how natural hazards and climate change effects such as sea-level rise will propagate and affect the land, Council assets and land and asset users, and how they are valued by their communities.
+The coastal environment is sensitive to natural hazards and effects from climate change such as sealevel change.
+These are likely to affect land and land uses, infrastructure, heritage (built and cultural) and shape natural coastal landscapes and biodiversity which are valued, enjoyed, and relied on socially by the community.
+This section aims to develop a baseline of information to help understand how natural hazards and climate change effects such as sea-level rise will propagate and affect the land, Council assets and land and asset users, and how they are valued by their communities.
 This will help inform the SAP development, including articulating how people choose to respond.